mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ## 4. Strings

-In CFML a string is defined as a quote ( "'" ) followed by zero or more letters, numbers, or symbols and followed by another quote ( "'"  ).
+In CFML a string is defined as a quote ( """ ) followed by zero or more letters, numbers, or symbols and followed by another quote ( """  ).
 Some simple strings would be **hello** or **This sentence is a string!**.
-Strings can be anything from '', the empty string, to really long sets of text.
+Strings can be anything from "", the empty string, to really long sets of text.
 This whole tutorial, for instance, is stored in a string.
 Strings have a few important instructions that we'll use.

 ### Len
-* Call 'Len' on a string to get back the number of characters in the string.
-For instance 'Len("Hello")' would give you back '5'.
+* Call "Len" on a string to get back the number of characters in the string.
+For instance "Len("Hello")" would give you back "5".

 ### Replace
-* The 'Replace' instruction replaces occurrences of **substring1** in a string with **substring2**, in a specified scope.
+* The "Replace" instruction replaces occurrences of **substring1** in a string with **substring2**, in a specified scope.
 The search is case sensitive and the scope default is one.
 For instance, **Replace("Hello", "e", "")** would give you back **hllo** after replacing the *first* occurrence of **e**, or **Replace("Good Morning!", "o", "e", "All")** would give you **Geed Merning!**

 ### RemoveChars
-* Call 'RemoveChars' to remove characters from a string.
-For instance, 'RemoveChars("hello bob", 2, 5)' would give you back **hbob**.
+* Call "RemoveChars" to remove characters from a string.
+For instance, "RemoveChars("hello bob", 2, 5)" would give you back **hbob**.

 ### Mid

-* The 'mid' instruction extracts a substring from a string.
-For instance, I could call 'Mid("Welcome to CFML Jumpstart",4,12)' and it would give you back: 'come to CFML'.
+* The "mid" instruction extracts a substring from a string.
+For instance, I could call "Mid("Welcome to CFML Jumpstart",4,12)" and it would give you back: "come to CFML".

 Experiment with the following samples in a CFML file.